Check-list and Tips for Family Historians Intending to Visit Clare

 Those with smartphones, pads, tablets etc. who want to find their way around Ennis can (as of November 2012) download an app called the Ennis App (do not confuse it with several other similarly named apps which promote someone called Jessica Ennis).
 The Ennis App not only lists all the attractions but, for example, if you are dying for a pint it will not only tell you that the next pint is 11 feet away but (if your smartphone compass is switched on) it will point you in the right direction.
 Amazing !Dress

-Come dressed for farmyards and cemeteries.
+Come dressed for fields, farmyards and cemeteries in all weathers.
 Many cemeteries are cared-for but others in rural Clare may be in the middle of fields with muddy paths to them and some are overgrown with tall wet grass.
 There are brambles and barbed wire everywhere.
 Bring thornproof clothing, preferably military-style with ample waterproof cargo-pockets for cameras, notebooks, files, etc. (see footnote on ECWCS clothing).
 Have a pair of bramble-and-barbed-wire-proof gloves.
 Buy Wellington boots (see footnote) on arrival and discard on departure (they are heavy and will cost you excess baggage).
 They tend to be sold in hardware shops rather than shoe shops.

 Don't worry too much about sartorial appearance.
 As elsewhere, people dress neatly in Clare but it is a rural county so they are quite used to seeing people in the streets and cafés, e.g. in Ennis, in clodhopper-look.Equipment